Mindful nature walk

 Instructions: Take a few deep breaths, focus on the feeling of air moving in and out of your body.
 Notice how deep breathing can make you feel calm and clear.

 Optional journaling: How do you feel after focusing on your breath?
-Draw something that makes you think of calm or stillness
+Draw something that makes you think of calm or stillness.

 Directions to point eight

-What3words location for point eight: ///clarifies.nudge.donation
+What3words for point eight: ///radiating.landlords.dealings

 Google map pin for point eight